 *Note--If you join a PACE program, you'll get your Part D-covered drugs and all other necessary medication from the PACE program.
 You don't need to join a separate Medicare Prescription Drug Plan.
 If you do, you'll be disenrolled from your PACE health and prescription drug benefits.

 How to apply for PACE

 Contact Virginia's Department of Medical Assistance (Medicaid) program to find out if you qualify for a PACE program near you.

 What you pay for PACE depends on your financial situation

 If you have Medicaid, you won't pay a monthly premium for the long-term care portion of the PACE benefit.

 If you don't qualify for Medicaid but you have Medicare, you'll be charged a monthly premium to cover the long-term care portion of the PACE benefit and a premium for Medicare Part D drugs.

 There's no deductible or co-payment for any drug, service, or care approved by your healthcare team.

 If you don't have Medicare or Medicaid, you can pay for PACE privately.

-To see if their is a PACE Center near you, visit this site, type PACE in the 'What you need?' box, and then either your 'Zip' or 'City/County'.
+To see if there is a PACE Center near you, visit VirginiaNavigator and, type PACE in the 'What do you need?' box, and then either your 'Zip' or 'City/County'.